Asymptotic independence of multiple Wiener-It\^{o} integrals and the resulting limit laws: Further applications

 The proof is similar to Step 1 (and easier).
 Thus, we omit it.

-{\it Step 3}.
+\textit{Step} 3.
 Without loss of generality we may and do assume that $G_k=B_k-B_{k-1}$, where $B$ is a standard Brownian motion.
-For $k=1,2$ and $n\geq 1$, due to the multiplication formula (\ref{multiplication}), $Q_{k,n}({\bf G})$ is a multiple Wiener-It\^o integral of order $q_k$ with respect to $B$:
+For $k=1,2$ and $n\geq1$, due to the multiplication formula (\ref {multiplication}), $Q_{k,n}(\mathbf{G})$ is a multiple Wiener--It\^o integral of order $q_k$ with respect to $B$,

-In this setting, condition (\ref{mixed}) coincides with condition ($\gamma$) of Theorem \ref{main} (or ($\mathbf{c}$) of Theorem \ref{mainblock}).
+In this setting, condition (\ref{mixed}) coincides with condition ($\gamma$) of Theorem \ref{main} [or ($\mathbf{c}$) of Theorem \ref {mainblock}].
 Therefore,